MobProgramming/MobTimer.Python/README.md

 # Kanban
 * Make it easy to track time actually working
-  * enable/disable time tracking via a config file
+  * enable/disable time tracking via the config file
-  * define time types in the conf file
+  * define time types in the config file
   * log when mobber added and removed
   * replace continue button with tracking type
   * Create plugin infrastructure (to interface with Clockify, etc.)